 Speaking of the trained eye, it is too often that aspiring authors have the wool pulled over their “untrained” eyes.
 This would be no fault of theirs except for the fact that they were the ones who hired the wrong book writer.
 Ouch!
 The truth hurts, doesn’t it?

-Even worse, many aspiring authors don’t even end up with a poorly written book, but are instead ripped off, scammed, swindled into giving money to someone who runs off with it!
+Even worse, many aspiring authors don’t even end up with a poorly written book but are instead ripped off, scammed, and swindled into giving money to someone who runs off with it!

 Here are some of the main RED FLAGS to watch out for.
 And if you find one, DO NOT deal with that book writer: